xjamundx/egghead-rtkq/lessons/23-use-prefetch/README.md

 RTK Query gives you a `usePrefetch` hook that you can sprinkle throughout your application depending on what your user is doing.
 In this lesson, we prefetch dog data when the user hovers over the dog and services links, indicating their intent to load those page.
 With this approach to pre-fetching it's unlikely your users will ever see a loading spinner.

-The documentation for RTK Query's `usePrefetch` hook chrois found here: https://redux-toolkit.js.org/rtk-query/usage/prefetching#prefetching-with-react-hooks
+The documentation for RTK Query's `usePrefetch` hook can be found here: https://redux-toolkit.js.org/rtk-query/usage/prefetching#prefetching-with-react-hooks